 Your child's exam results at the end of year 11 will be critical in determining what kind of study course they progress onto in the sixth form at Fortismere School.
-The new GCSE courses have a different grading system of 1 to 9 with a grade 8 being equivalent to an old A\.
-We expect nearly all our students to gain a minimum of five 9 -5 grades (old grades A\-C) by the end of year 11 with the majority of students achieving many more than this.
-We expect more than 35% of students to achieve at least three 7, 8 or 9 grades and approximately 15% of students to achieve grades 7 to 9 for all their subjects.
+The new GCSE courses have a different grading system of 1 to 9 with a grade 8 being equivalent to an old A. We expect nearly all our students to gain a minimum of five 9 -5 grades (old grades A-C) by the end of year 11 with the majority of students achieving many more than this.